mitoNGS/MToolBox/test/HG00119_example/run_mtoolbox_on_test_file.md

 a8a41bddd06e39f184ec5f5bd851843b  SRR043366_1.fastq.gz
 4128bc81d768169a5ff72c3fc64a4a9a SRR043366_2.fastq.gz
 ```

-*Move the file name of the paired-end fastq files into MToolBox-compatible file names.
-For more info about file names, please read [NOTE ON FILE NAMES] (https://github.com/mitoNGS/MToolBox/wiki/Requirements)*
+**Move the file name of the paired-end fastq files into MToolBox-compatible file names.
+For more info about file names, please read:** [NOTE ON FILE NAMES](https://github.com/mitoNGS/MToolBox/wiki/Requirements)

 ```